amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 06
+- After learning about *iterators* in Go, I decided to write my own custom iterator for stepping through the map.
+Very satisfied with the final solution.
+- Happy that I found the word *pose* to represent both position and direction.
+I find problems easier to solve when they are named properly.
+- For part 02 I used *goroutines* for the first time to solve the problem concurrently.
+Getting it right took some time, because:
+    1. I made unintentional race conditions, reading variables that were written to outside of the goroutine.
+    2. I counted obstacles placed in the same position more than once.

+Valuable GPT feedback:
+- Avoid global locks that can cause contention between goroutines.
+For counting, flags or other operations that update a single value concurrently, the `iter/atomic` package has lock-free methods that can be used instead of a Mutex to reduce overhead.
+- Use an empty struct instead of a boolean to test for presence (`map[Pose]struct{}`).
+Go does not have native sets, but an empty set occupies **zero bytes** and is a common way of implementing set features.
+Go does not have native sets.
+The Use an empty struct instead of a bool.
+The map is used like a Set, but Go does not have that natively.
+- Avoid deep copies if possible.
+It is expensive in terms of runtime and memory usage.
+I could perhaps have modified the `IsLoop(...)` function to take the obstacle position as an argument.
+However, this does not align easily with the iterator method for this problem.
+I did not implement this suggestion.
+- Consider using a worker pool to limit the number of goroutines.
+Spawning too many goroutines may lead to memory pressure and bottlenecks.
+I did not implement this suggestion.

+**Inspiration from others**
+- Python: Very elegant use of complex numbers to represent both position and direction ([reddit](https://www.reddit.com/r/adventofcode/comments/1h7tovg/comment/m0o44m5))

 ### Day 05
 I am very happy with my solution for today, although the process was a bit convoluted.
 I spent 2 hours trying to implement what I suddenly realized was and overly complicated and inefficient *sorting algorithm*.
 I should probably have caught on earlier, considering that I named my variables e.g. `comesBefore` or `comesAfter`.
 This was a good reminder of thouroughly understanding what type of problem it is before implementing a solution.